-For example, imagine three months into a tenancy on your rented property that’s managed by letting agents, the tenants say they’re no longer paying the rent because there’s no heating or hot water.
+For example, imagine three months into a tenancy on your rented property that’s managed by letting agents, the tenants say they’re no longer paying the rent.

 Legislation protecting tenants' rights can appear a real hurdle, but it needn’t be the case.

 Which?
 Legal's specialist advisers can advise on the obligations you have to your tenants and vice versa, what you need to do with the deposit and what rights you have if things go wrong.